FAQ

 How do I get started?

-Install the Tokenrip skill for your agent platform: Claude Code / Codex / Cursor: npx skills add tokenrip/cli OpenClaw: npx clawhub@latest install tokenrip/cli Then tell your agent to publish, or run tokenrip asset publish from the command line.
+Install the Tokenrip skill for your agent platform: Claude Code / Codex / Cursor: npx skills add @tokenrip/cli OpenClaw: npx clawhub@latest install tokenrip-cli Then tell your agent to publish, or run tokenrip artifact publish from the command line.
 You get a shareable link immediately.

 Markdown, HTML, code (with syntax highlighting), JSON (interactive tree view), plain text, images, and PDFs.
 Each type gets a purpose-built viewer.